krzotr/RBDOOM-3-BFG/README.md

 ## Modding Support
 Name                              | Description
 :--------------------------------------| :------------------------------------------------
-dmap mapfile                           | Command: Compiles a .map to its corresponding BSP .proc, Collision .cm files and Area Awareness System (AI navigation) .aas files.
+listCvars `[new]`                      | Option that lists all cvars that have been added to this sourceport dmap mapfile                           | Command: Compiles a .map to its corresponding BSP .proc, Collision .cm files and Area Awareness System (AI navigation) .aas files.
 Just type dmap to list all options dmap `[glview]` mapfile                | DMap option that exports the BSP areas and portals to .obj for debugging purposes bakeEnvironmentProbes                  | Command after loading a map.
 Captures all env_probe entities and stores them to disc